 You have the right to receive an accounting of certain disclosures made by us of your personal health information for six years prior to the date of your request.
 Requests must be made in writing and signed by you or your representative.
 Accounting request forms are available from the Health Information Management Department.
 The first accounting in any 12-month period is free; you may be charged a fee for each subsequent accounting you request within the same 12-month period.

 You have the right to request restrictions on certain of our uses and disclosures of your personal health information for treatment, payment, or health care operations.
 A restriction request form can be obtained from the Health Information Management Department.
 We are not required to agree to your restriction request but will attempt to accommodate reasonable requests when appropriate and we retain the right to terminate an agreed-to restriction if we believe such termination is appropriate.
 In the event of a termination by us, we will notify you of such termination.
-You also have the right to terminate, in writing or orally, any agreed-to restriction to sending such termination notice to The Union Hospital Association, Attn: Director, Information Management, 659 Boulevard, Dover, Ohio, 44622.
+You also have the right to terminate, in writing or orally, any agreed-to restriction to sending such termination notice to The Union Hospital Association, Attn: Director, Health Information Management, 659 Boulevard, Dover, Ohio, 44622.
 We will honor any request to restrict disclosures to your health plan if the information to be disclosed pertains solely to a health care item or service for which The Union Hospital Association has been paid in full.

 In the unlikely event that there is a breach or unauthorized release of your personal health information, you will receive notice and information on steps you may take to protect yourself from harm.